 home for the elderly, the travellers aid mission, the cycle station and in workshops for people with disabilities.
 Currently, 12 young people from Argentina, Uganda and Tanzania are performing a

 The goals of the South-North component are intercultural exchange and networking between countries of the Global South and the Global North, the personal development of volunteers and the strengthening of civil society, which benefits from the commitment of returning volunteers.

-The program is currently open for participants from Argentinia, Uganda and Tanzania.
+Our program is currently only open for participants from Argentinia, Uganda and Tanzania who are between 18 and 28 years old.
 For further information please contact our sending organisations in your home countries:

 Below you will find a few videos with impressions of our work and an overview of the volunteer positions in Germany.